-Your sandals say more about your fashion sense than you probably realise.
-And whether you are a ‘sports slides’ by the pool guy, a ‘Vespa and rolled up trousers’ guy or a leather Birkenstock loving ‘swag man’, you are going to want to purchase the right sandals to suit your ‘look’.
+Men’s sandals say more about your fashion sense than you probably realise.
+And whether you are a ‘sports slides’ by the pool guy, a ‘Vespa and rolled up trousers’ guy or a leather Birkenstock loving ‘swag man’, you are going to want to purchase the right men’s sandals to suit your ‘look’.

-While we admit it’s hardly neuroscience, from personal experience, misunderstood ‘resort chic’ invitations and many wasted dollars spent, we can tell you this purchasing decision is not as simple as it seems.
-From lesser known Japanese brands like Suicoke, suave British manufacturers like Grenson, Moroccan Mirage labels like Casablanca 1942 and haute couture favourites like Valentino and Saint Laurent, there is an abundance of shoemakers to consider.
+With style taken care of, it’s time to start checking out the brands making waves in the mens’ sandals category, and that’s where we come in.
+From lesser-known Japanese brands like Suicoke, suave British manufacturers like Grenson, Moroccan Mirage labels like Casablanca 1942 and haute couture favourites like Valentino and Saint Laurent, there is an abundance of shoemakers to consider.

 Anyway: some consider the Black Moto Cab the pick of the bunch, but if you want to delve deeper into the collection, Suicoke is cool enough that the Yakuza won’t tell you otherwise…

 Ancient Greek Sandals